FireflyMigration/firefly-doc/10-Developer-Guide/75-Handlers-and-commands/70_BindEnabled/10_Exercise-BindEnables/index.md

 3. Save changes to Git.
 4. Build and test.
 4. Change the new F5 handler to use **Var**.
-5. Add BindEnabled limit the handler to be enabled only if RegionID is equal to one.
+5. Add BindEnabled limit the handler to be enabled only if Cars Km is more then 1000 KM.
 6. Save changes to Git.
 8. Build and test.